mihai-bontea/Google-Hash-Code-2022-Practice-Problem/README.md

 The operation of evaluating paths in the decision tree is a great candidate for parallel processing.
 8 threads are started from depth 4 in the tree, and they update a shared variable **best_simulation_state**.
 The simulation state of a node is mainly defined by two **bitsets**, *is_client_remaining* and *is_ingredient_chosen* which provide a memory efficient way to keep track of previous choices.

 The recursion depth is too much for Windows' default stack size of 1 MB, so increasing it with the help of compiler flags is a good idea.
+The recursion depth can be significantly reduced by removing the ingredients that everyone likes(by 2863 for the biggest dataset).

 Finally, the simulation is tied to a 30 minute timer.
 If processing has not fully finished in this timeframe, it is forcefully stopped and the best solution found so far is chosen.